neutrons/multiphonon/docs/usage.rst

 (the neutron final energy is near zero), and then it gets worse (broader) and worse as the energy transfer gets smaller.
-As a result, for a material with a wide range of phonon energies, the resolution of DGS instrument at lower energy enegies is not satisfactory.
+As a result, for a material with a wide range of phonon energies, the resolution of DGS instrument at lower energies is unsatisfactory.
 One way to alleviate this problem is to measure the phonon spectrum using multiple incident energies.